wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_system_localListenAddresses.md

 ---
-title: movr:system_localListenAddresses \[POST\] {disallowed}
+title: system_localListenAddresses  {disallowed} - Moonriver
-description: The addresses include a trailing /p2p/ with the local PeerId, and arethus suitable to be passed to addReservedPeer or as a bootnode addressfor example
+description: Example code for the system_localListenAddresses  {disallowed} json-rpc method. Сomplete guide on how to use system_localListenAddresses  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters